Quasiparticle Dynamics in the 4d-4f Ising-like Double Perovskite Ba2DyRuO6 studied using Neutron Scattering and Machine-Learning Framework: Introduction

-Ba$_2$DyRuO$_6$ crystallizes in a cubic structure with space group Fm-$3$m ~\cite{ref29}.
+Ba$_2$DyRuO$_6$ crystallises in a cubic structure with space group Fm-$3$m .
+The experimentally determined effective paramagnetic moment, $\mu_{\mathrm{eff}} = 11.08\,\mu_{\mathrm{B}}$, is close to the expected value of $11.28\,\mu_{\mathrm{B}}$, consistent with the presence of Dy$^{3+}$ and Ru$^{5+}$ ions in Ba$_2$DyRuO$_6$ ~\cite{ref29}.
 It exhibits a single magnetic ordering transition at 47~K, in sharp contrast to the previously discussed $R$ ions in the same family, where two distinct ordering temperatures were observed~\cite{ref29}.
 The ground states of Ru and Dy in this compound remain unexplored.
 Here, we investigate this system using time-of-flight neutron powder diffraction (NPD), inelastic neutron scattering (INS), and modelling the magnetic (or spin wave) excitations using \textsc{SpinW} simulations~\cite{ref38}.
 Additionally, theoretical simulations and machine-learning methods were employed to understand the crystal electric field (CEF) and Phonon excitations in this system.
 By examining these results collectively, we have estimated the nearest- and next-nearest-neighbour exchange interactions and magnetic anisotropy, modelling the INS spectra with \textsc{SpinW} simulations.
 Such a comprehensive investigation is scarce in the literature for this entire series.